automatika-robotics/sugarcoat/README.md

 Alternatively, grab your favorite deb package from the [release page](https://github.com/automatika-robotics/sugarcoat/releases) and install it as follows:

 `sudo dpkg -i ros-$ROS_DISTRO-automatica-ros-sugar_$version$DISTRO_$ARCHITECTURE.deb`

+If the attrs version from your package manager is < 23.2, install it using pip as follows:

+`pip install 'attrs>=23.2.0'`

 ## Building from source